QuentinRa/blog.quentinra.dev/proj/hmi/index.md

-Human-machines interfaces (`IHM = Ìnterfaces Homme-machine`) are interfaces connecting the interactions between humans and a machine.
+Human-machines interfaces (`IHM = Ìnterfaces Homme-machine`) are interfaces connecting the interactions between humans and machines.
 For instance, this could be a program or a website.

 You must think a lot about how you should create one,